amenjalal94/amenjalal94.github.io/README.md

-I'm a PhD student in economics at the [London School of Economics](https://www.lse.ac.uk/economics).
+I'm a PhD student in economics at the **[London School of Economics](https://www.lse.ac.uk/economics)**.
 My research interests are in development, environmental and labor economics.
 Most of my work studies how gender and climate shocks shape labor markets in low-income countries.

 <div style="height:1rem;"></div>

-I will join Harvard University as an Assistant Professor at the [Harvard Kennedy School](https://www.hks.harvard.edu) in August 2027, after a year as an Academy Scholar at the [Harvard Academy](https://academy.wcfia.harvard.edu/about/mission), starting August 2026. <br /><br />
+I will join Harvard University as an Assistant Professor at the **[Harvard Kennedy School](https://www.hks.harvard.edu)** in August 2027, after a year as an Academy Scholar at the **[Harvard Academy](https://academy.wcfia.harvard.edu/about/mission)**, starting August 2026. <br /><br />

 <hr class="section-divider">